peitaosu/XML-Preprocessor/README.md

 ## What is XML Preprocessor ?

-This is a XML Preprocessor which can be used to process your XML file before you use it, to process conditional statements, variables, iteration statements, etc.
+This is a XML Preprocessor which can be used to process your XML file before you use it, to process conditional statements, variables, iteration statements, error/warning, execute command, etc.

 ## XML Schema